What is an excess?

 Windscreen excess

-If your windscreen needs repairing an excess of £25 applies and £95 if it needs replacing.
+If your windscreen needs repairing an excess of £25 applies.

 Did you find this answer helpful?